 At the end of three years at St Stephen's our better students have a roundedness and solidity that most fresh graduates do not.
-A significant fraction of our students do PhDs at places like IISc, TIFR, Harvard, Yale, Cornell, Oxford and Cambridge, and go on to become scientists.
+A significant fraction of our students do their MSc and PhD at places like Cambridge, the Bonn-Cologne Graduate School, IISc, TIFR, Harvard, Yale, UIUC, and Cornell, and go on to become scientists.
 The analytical skills learnt by our students prove useful also to those who move into fields like computer science, engineering, geophysics, economics, and finance.

-A student wishing to join BSc (Hons) Physics needs to have done physics, chemistry, and mathematics at the higher secondary level.
+A student wishing to join BSc (Honours) Physics needs to have done physics, chemistry, and mathematics at the higher secondary level.
 Familiarity with differentiation and integration is required, as all first-year courses are calculus-based.